 The Egyptian Spice Bazaar is a bazaar filled with stalls of Turkish spices and sweets.
 Those are the two main products you’ll find sold there.
 Some vendors here make their own spice mixes and will give you a free taste to lure you in.
 It’s a little touristy in feeling and if you show any curiosity or interest in a particular thing, you’ll quickly be approached.

 11. Explore local spice shops outside Spice Bazaar

 If the Spice Bazaar is too touristy for you, the local market right outside will walk you into the secrets of Turkish kitchens.
 Wander down Tatakale street where you’ll find foods that make up a Turkish dining table and Turkish household kitchen products.

 From street food to Turkish foods, you’ll find an assortment of delectable Turkish cuisine to fill your appetite when you’re in Istanbul.
 If you want to learn more about the Turkish palette, why not take a cooking class or food tour?
-Being a vegetarian, I took a food tour with Turkish Flavours to take me inside Turkish food and introduce me to foods that are in my video list (below).
+Being a vegetarian, I took a food tour with Turkish Flavours with Turkish Flavours to take me inside Turkish food and introduce me to foods that are in my video list (below).

 13. Get your sugar high on Turkish Sweets